nithyaramakrishnan/data-shield/access.md

   </tr>
 </table>

-### Setting user roles
+### Adding a user
 {: #set-roles}

-You can set or update the user roles for your console manager.
+By using the Enclave Manager GUI, you can give new user's access to the information.
 {: shortdesc}

+1. Sign in to the Enclave Manager.

+2. Click **Your name > Settings**.

+3. Click **Add user**.

+4. Enter an email and a name for the user.
+Select a role from the **Role** drop down.

+5. Click **Save**.

+### Updating a user
+{: #update-roles}

+You can update the roles that are assigned to your users and their name.
+{: shortdesc}

-1. Sign in to the [Enclave Manager UI](/docs/services/data-shield?topic=data-shield-managing#managing).
+1. Sign in to the [Enclave Manager UI](/docs/services/data-shield?topic=data-shield-enclave-manager#em-signin).

-2. From the drop-down menu, open the user management screen.
-3. Select **Settings**.
-You can review the list of users or add a user from this screen.
-4. To edit user permissions, hover over a user until the pencil icon is displayed.
+2. Click **Your name > Settings**.

+3. Hover over the user whose permissions you want to edit.
+A pencil icon displays.

-5. Click the pencil icon to change their permissions.
+4. Click the pencil icon.
+The edit user screen opens.

+5. From the **Role** drop down, select the roles that you want to assign.

+6. Update the user's name.

+7. Click **Save**.
 Any changes to a user's permissions take immediate effect.